 Overview - Race 3, Silvan

-The Silvan area of the Dandenongs is quite simply a magnificent part of the world and Race 3 is often the highlight of the series for many runners (despite being the hardest races).
+The Silvan area of the Dandenongs is quite simply a magnificent part of the world - and Race 3 is often the highlight of the series for many runners (despite being the hardest!).

-We are excitied to announce that the Silvan race will also include a new 2.2km KIDS RUN to let our little champions experience the fun of trail running as well!
+We are also excitied to see the return of the 2.2km Kids Run (new in 2017) to let our little champions experience the fun of trail running as well!

 Where: The Silvan Reservoir Park, Dandenong Ranges